Magnetotransport along a boundary: From coherent electron focusing to edge channel transport: Summary

 We have studied theoretically the coherent electron focusing in a 2DEG with a boundary.
 In a weak magnetic field $B$, the Hall resistance $R_{xy}$ shows equidistant peaks, which can be explained by classical trajectories.
 In a strong field, an extended plateau $R_{xy}=1$ reflects the quantum Hall effect.
 Moreover, in intermediate fields, superimposed on the lower Hall plateaus we find oscillations, which are neither periodic in $1/B$ (quantum Hall effect) nor periodic in $B$ (classical cyclotron motion).

 In general, the focusing spectrum can be understood by the interference of the occupied edge channels.
 In intermediate fields only a few edge channels are occupied and their interference causes beatings.
 The beatings explain the clear and distinct oscillations in the case of two occupied Landau levels.
 They constitute a new commensurability between the flux enclosed within the two edge channels and the flux quantum.
 The frequency of the oscillations increases rapidly when a Landau level approaches the Fermi energy because one of the frequencies contributing to the beating increases strongly.
 When only a single edge channel is occupied, the beatings and thus, the oscillations in the focusing spectrum vanish abruptly.
-Weak decoherence suppresses all oscillations in the focusing spectrum and brings out the Hall plateaus.
+Decoherence suppresses the classical focusing peaks as well as the anomalous oscillations and brings out the quantum Hall plateaus.

+\begin{ack} This work was supported by Deutsche Forschungsgemeinschaft under Grant No. GRK1240 and No. SPP1386.
+We are grateful to A.~Ganczarczyk, O.~Ujs\'aghy and M.~Zilly for useful discussions and helpful remarks.
+We thank Universit\"atsbibliothek Duisburg-Essen and Deutsche Forschungsgemeinschaft under program ``Open Access Publizieren'' for covering the publication charge of this article. \end{ack}